lindseysim/templatize/README.md

 Options given in a `render()` call will overwrite those set in an interface created with `Templatize.from()`.

 The one exception is custom delimiters for an interface created from `Templatize.from()`.
-In such a case, the original template is preprocessed, and thus new delimiters provided in the options to `render()` will not take effect on the original template or partials provided in the `from()` call.
-However, they will be used as the delimiters from any new/overwriting partials provided in the options to the `from()` call.
+In such a case, the original template and any provided partials are preprocessed.
+NWhen calling `render()` on the interface with provided options, the delimiters will not take effect except on any newly provided partials with those options.

 ----------